Best For

 *Note: Sales prices are subject to change without notice or warning.

 Yes.
 There are a handful of physical locations to try out the WinkBed mattresses in various showrooms.
-Locations are in the following states: Ney Work, Virginia, Florida, Massachusetts, Montana, Illinois, and Texas.
+Locations are in the following states: New York, Virginia, Florida, Massachusetts, Montana, Illinois, and Texas.

 The WinkBed mattress comes with a 120-night trial period.
-If you decide that the mattress isn’t right for you, they offer free returns.
-You will need to pay the $49 mattress recycling fee though, so keep that in mind.
+If you decide that the mattress isn’t right for you they offer free returns.

 Yes.
 If you decide the WinkBed isn’t for you, you can exchange the mattress for a different WinkBed within the 120-night trial period.